crownyoung0303/Hairstyle-Simulation/README.md

 3. run project on an andriod phone (please note that our project DOES NOT work on virtual phone)
 4. open main and choose a type of hair style
 5. our app works the best when the user stays close to the front camera
+6. Note that you may encounter "Invalid VCS root mapping" Errors but they are fine just ignore them.